caracal-pipeline/caracal-docs/sphinx/manual/workers/flagging/index.rst

   *{"target", "calibrators"}*, *optional*, *default = calibrators*

   Fields that should be flagged.
 It can either be 'target' or 'calibrators'  (i.e., all calibrators) as defined in the observation_config worker.
-Note that this selection is ignored -- i.e., all fields in the selected .MS file(s) are flagged -- in the flagging steps flag_time, flag_scan and static_mask.
+Note that this selection is ignored -- i.e., all fields in the selected .MS file(s) are flagged -- in the flagging step flag_mask.
 If a user wants to only flag a subset of the calibrators the selection can be further refined using 'calibrator_fields' below.
 The value of 'field' is also used to compose the name of the .MS file(s) that should be flagged, as exaplined in 'label_in' below.